 Another trendy oat milk drink from Starbucks is the iced brown sugar oat milk shaken espresso.
 The only difference is that this has spicy cinnamon and brown sugar.

-Because the drink uses brown sugar instead of toasted vanilla, you can expect this to be a tad sweeter.
+Because the drink uses brown sugar instead of toasted vanilla, you can expect it to be slightly sweeter.

 This also makes a great pick-me-up if you want to get the full effects of caffeine minus the bitter taste.